joao-frohlich/cpython/Doc/library/ctypes.rst

 All these classes can be instantiated by calling them with at least one argument, the pathname of the shared library.
-If you have an existing handle to an already loaded shared library, it can be passed as the ``handle`` named parameter, otherwise the underlying platform's :c:func:`!dlopen` or :c:func:`!LoadLibrary` function is used to load the library into the process, and to get a handle to it.
+If you have an existing handle to an already loaded shared library, it can be passed as the ``handle`` named parameter, otherwise the underlying platforms :c:func:`!dlopen` or :c:func:`!LoadLibrary` function is used to load the library into the process, and to get a handle to it.